-The combination of this circuit structure and data symmetry substantially parallelizes conventional QCNN consisting of the same unitary layers, improving the measurement efficiency of local observables and their gradients with respect to the circuit parameters by $\mO(n)$ times ($n$ is the number of qubits throughout this paper).
-For verification, we apply sp-QCNN to a quantum phase recognition task.
-The results show that sp-QCNN has sufficient expressivity, trainability, and generalization to recognize the symmetry-protected topological (SPT) phase~\cite{Gu2009-zd, Pollmann2010-ed, Chen2011-yh, Pollmann2012-lg} and improves the measurement efficiency by a factor of $\mO(n)$.
-In training with limited measurement resources, sp-QCNN with high measurement efficiency can suppress statistical errors in estimating the gradient of the loss function to accelerate the learning process, compared with conventional QCNN.
+The combination of this circuit structure and data symmetry substantially parallelizes the conventional QCNN consisting of the same unitary layers, improving the measurement efficiency of local observables and their gradients by a factor of $\mO(n)$ ($n$ is the number of qubits throughout this paper).

-Our architecture exploits the translational symmetry of data as prior knowledge to reduce measurement costs.
-Such symmetry-tailored architecture design, or more generally inductive bias, is considered crucial to take full advantage of QML capability~\cite{Kubler2021-qx, Cerezo2022-xy}.
-For instance, geometric quantum machine learning (GQML), in which the symmetry of a problem is prebuilt into the network structure, can enhance trainability and generalization~\cite{Bronstein2021-is, Verdon2019-pi, Zheng2023-ze, Larocca2022-mj, Meyer2023-vx, Skolik2022-ge, Sauvage2022-sf, Ragone2022-va, Nguyen2022-go} (e.g., permutation-equivariant QNNs do not suffer from barren plateaus, the exponential vanishing of the gradient in a loss function~\cite{Schatzki2022-or}).
-Meanwhile, our model exploits data symmetry to improve the measurement efficiency, opening up a new research direction on the architecture design of QNNs.
-Maximally using the prior knowledge of data is especially significant for near-term quantum devices lacking sufficient computational resources.